Wikidata/editgroups/docs/other_wiki.rst

 * Making mentions of Wikidata and its API depend on configuration parameters that can be changed in the settings;
 * Allowing the ingestion of edits by polling the RecentChanges feed instead of using the Wikimedia EventStream;
-* Making the user groups required to undo configurable.
+* Making the user groups required to undo are configurable.

 Configuration of the tools
 --------------------------